 Section A

-Defence Element Rating of Panels
+Defence Element Rating of Panel

-Defence Element Very Good Good Fair Poor Very Poor
+Very Good Good Fair Poor Very Poor

-Seawall (68) - 63 5 - (-
+Seawall (68) - 63 5 - -

-Promenade (68) 5 6 57 -
+Promenade (68) 5 6 -

-Rear Wave Wall (68) 27 40 1 (-) -
+Rear Wave Wall (68) 27 40 1 - -

-General notes about Section and Rec ommended Repairs s to Improve Co ndition
+General notes about Section and Re commended Repa irs to Improve Co ndition

-Seawall General Notes about Section: Stepped revetment.
-Beach material generally partially covers 3rd step from top with sometimes 4th step visible where beach levels are lower, 2015 report refers to 6th step down being visible indicating previous survey was undertaken at a time of lower beach levels.
+Seawall from top with sol down being visib Throughout Sect loss.
+Generally to General Notes about Section: Stepped revetment.
+Beach material generally partially covers 3rd step from top with sometimes 4th step visible where beach levels are lower, 2015 report refers to 6th step from being visible indicating previous survey was undertaken at a time of lower beach levels.
 Throughout Section A there are gaps on RHS panel joints measuring approximately 4mm with sealant loss.
 Generally throughout there is abrasion, but it is superficial with no effect on performance.
-In a small amount of sections there is minor cracking.
-Recent patch repairs appear to have been made throughout.
+In a small number of sections there is minor cracking.
+Recent patch repairs appear to have been made inroughout.

-Promenade General Notes about Section: Generally there are cracks throughout the promenade section.
-Historical repairs are in mixed condition.
+Promenade repairs are in mi seneral Notes about Section: Generally there are cracks throughout the promenade section.
+Historical epairs are in mixed condition.
 Small patches of abrasion were observed.
-The section is generally in fair/good condition.
+The section is generally in air/good condition.

-Rear Wave Wall Section B General Notes about Section: Recurve concrete wall approximately 1.25m high and 300mm thick, set back from the seawall at the rear of the promenade.
-In general this section is good to very good with limited surface and sealant damage and no apparent significant structural damage.
+Rear Wave Wall back from the se awall at the rear of the promenade.
+In • • igh and 300mm thick, se s good to very good with amage.

+Section B

-Rating of Panels ;
+Rating of Panel s

 Defence Element Very Good Good Fair Poor Very Poor

 Seawall (33) - 33 - - -

 Promenade (20) - 20 - - -

-Rear Wave Wall (20) 17 3 - -
+Rear Wave Wall (20) - 17 3 - -

-General notes about Section and Rec ommended Repairs s to Improve Co ndition 1
+General notes about Section and Re commended Repa irs to Improve Co ndition 1

-General notes about Section and Recommended Repairs to Improve Condition Seawall General Notes about Section: Seawall is mostly vertically faced (the last few panels of Section B are slightly inclined).
-Some flap valves were observed along the wall, all of which were partially buried and therefore would not open.
-All of wall in good condition.
-Joints have no gaps, but there is sealant missing from the joints on the front face of the wall.
+Seawall slightly inclined). therefore would Some flap valves v vere observed alor in good condition. panels of Section B are n were partially buried an but there is sealant

+Promenade repairs which ha are in mixed cond lition.
+Patches of abras oromenade section.
+Histo sion were also seen.
+The

+Rear Wave Wall General Notes a eneral Notes about Section: Recurve concrete wall approximately 1.25m high and 300mm thick, set ack from the seawall behind the promenade.
+In general this section is good to fair with limited surface